colinbull/colinbull.github.io/talks/Adopting_Fsharp/slides/index.md

 * Type providers
 * Async
 * Immutability
+* Discriminated Unions
 * etc..

 ' You might get a small response
 ' Most likely a shrug thou.
-' They will still need to learn
-' Focusing on FSharp.Core won't help either
+' They will still need to learn more than they can cut and copy ' Focusing on FSharp.Core won't help either

 ***